msalemor/gorgarm/README.md

 # Deploy a Subscription Scope Template in Azure using Go

-This Go code deploys a Subscription scope ARM template
+This Go code deploys a Subscription scope ARM template.
+This kind of template can create a resource group as well as resources.

 ## Requirements